This post introduces how to put pictures into videos with a few clicks on Windows 10.

 Set it at a sweet spot where it’s not obtrusive while still being adequately prominent for the viewers.

 Why should the video have all the fun?
-Apply different effects on the added on the picture.
+Apply different effects on the added picture.
 You can always revert to the original effects by selecting none in the effects menu.
 Also, here is more information about adding special effects to the video.

 Add as many pictures as you want on a video.
 Make sure to set the appropriate duration for each picture.
 Set the opacity right, and pictures will add entertainment quotients to the videos.